How to Prepare for a Coding Interview in 2026: Roadmap, Study Plan & Checklist

 | Testing & Debugging | Validating with examples, catching bugs, handling edge cases | ~15% |

-Notice that correctness is not a separate category — it’s a byproduct of doing all five well.
+Notice that correctness is not a separate category.
+It’s a byproduct of doing all five well.
 Most interviewers would rather see a candidate who communicates clearly and reaches 80% of the solution than one who silently produces a perfect answer.

 This has a direct implication for how you prepare: solving problems is necessary but not sufficient.
 You also need to practice the performance.